kexiZeroing/kexiZeroing.github.io/src/blog/work-project-notes-chinese.md

 });
 ```

-Webpack 5 fails if using `smp.wrap()` the config, with the error: "You forgot to add `mini-css-extract-plugin` plugin".
-As a hacky workaround, you can append `MiniCssExtractPlugin` after wrapping with `speed-measure-webpack-plugin`.

 #### TypeScript and Webpack
 Webpack is extensible with "loaders" that can be added to handle particular file formats.